Knowledge Center

 Field photos help visitors understand real work.
 They show materials, equipment, access constraints, work sequencing, and site conditions in a way that generic stock images cannot.

-Photos Should Explain The Work
+Photos Explain The Work

 The strongest field images show what a project team needs to understand: how materials are staged, how equipment moves through the site, where access may be limited, and what conditions affect installation or maintenance.